Film & Video Game Music Composer in Manila, Philippines

 Send me a message

-• How Much Does a Film Score Composer Cost in the Philippines
+• Film Score Composer Cost in the Philippines

-Hiring a film score composer in the Philippines can feel confusing at first—especially for indie filmmakers.
+Film score composer cost in the Philippines can feel confusing at first—especially for indie filmmakers.
 Some composers quote a flat fee, others quote per minute of music, and sometimes the “cheap” quote ends up costing more after revisions, missing deliverables, or licensing confusion.

 This guide breaks down film scoring rates in the Philippines, what really affects cost, and—most important—what you should ask for so you get music that fits the story, edits smoothly, and sounds cinematic even on an indie budget.